Brachygastra scutellaris: Larvae morphology

 Though adults have been widely catalogued in B. scutellaris, there has been very little research on the actual morphology of the larva.
 Lengths of B. scutellaris larvae include 5.7mm – 7.8mm with a maximum width of 2.2mm – 3.5mm.
 As the head is less developed, the head capsule is significantly softer than those of adults.
 Bands and lines on the abdomen are not yet developed and are weakly indicated.

 Behavior

 Honey storage

 B. scutellaris are honey wasps and will thus display honey storing behavior characteristic of its genus Brachygastra.
-This honey-storing pattern includes of these swarm-founding wasps includes storing honey in empty cells in order to act as a food reserve.
+This honey-storing pattern includes storing honey in empty cells in order to act as a food reserve.
 Because of the biome in which B. scutellaris is found, the honey it stores acts as a reserve for the nest for the entire year.

 Mexican natives are known to maintain nests in a semidomestic manner in order to harvest their honey stores.